Come and see our new garden!

-The Grow it!
+Grow it!
 Eat it!
-Bundle will help you maximize your garden productivity, make best use of your harvests, and create delicious local, seasonal meals, treats, and preserves.
-This amazing resource is only available until June 30 at the amazing price of $17.47.
+The bundle will help you maximize your garden productivity, make the best use of your harvests, and create delicious local, seasonal meals, treats, and preserves.

 Is that we’re moving in August of this gardening season and my current garden is a disaster of weeds and I didn’t plant summer crops!

 So today I want to share a few photos of our current garden and some of our LOVELY NEW FLAT GARDENING LOCATION that I can’t wait to build a new garden in.